 Try each of these five-minute exercises and see if they don’t shake loose a USP that will work for your site.

 That means the USPs for your online business ideas don’t have to beat everyone else out.
-It just has to play nicely with the other offerings in your group.

-**Final:**

-Try each of these five-minute exercises and see if they don’t shake loose a USP that will work for your site.

-That means the USPs for your online business ideas don’t have to beat everyone else out.
 It simply has to appeal to your target audience.